 Why do people transition?
+Because we are trans.
 Because we are human.
 No more precise answer is possible- because we are complex organisms in complex social structures.
 But transition continues to shock and distress trans folk and others.
 Because I wanted to is not a good enough answer for me, because I feel I have suffered because of transition and life might have been easier without that desire; and not for other people, because they want to debate what rights I get as a transitioned woman.

 The answer “Autogynephilia” is given by people who want to treat trans women as men, limit transition, and exclude us.
 So it matters whether that is scientific or not.
 It isn’t.
 Haters insist on it, though.

 The answer “because I have a woman’s brain/spirit, because I am really a woman” would give us full rights, but I don’t believe it myself.
 Women’s brains are not particularly different from men’s, trans women’s brains are not clearly closer to cis women’s than cis men’s, it is not clear what differences would be relevant to transition, and brains are plastic, changing throughout life.
 “Gender essentialism”, the idea that women are in some way innately feminine, is offensive to women who reject femininity but are clear they are women.
 I observe gender non-conforming people who do not transition, and conclude the idea that people with ovaries are fundamentally different from people with testicles, with the exception of trans people who are really in the other group, is ridiculous.

 There is nothing which is a virtue in one sex which is not a virtue in the other; no characteristic which one has but the other has not, apart from those reproductive differences.